milan322/Pattern-Search-in-Sandhied-Sanskrit-text/readme.txt

                   Pattern to search is:  महेष

-                   So the application will compare the pattern in the sansdhied text if it will find the match then it will highlight the matched pattern in the sandhied sanskrit string.
+                   So the application will compare the pattern in the sandhied text if it will find the match then it will highlight the matched pattern in the sandhied sanskrit string.